Redmi

-Redmi (stylized in all caps as REDMI) is a subsidiary brand owned by the Chinese electronics company Xiaomi.
-It was first launched in July 2013 as a budget smartphone line, and became a separate sub-brand of Xiaomi in 2019, to takeover entry-level and mid-range devices originally produced by Xiaomi brand, while Xiaomi itself produces upper-range and flagship Xiaomi (formerly Mi) phones.
+Redmi (stylized in all caps) is a subsidiary brand owned by Chinese electronics company Xiaomi.
+It was first launched in July 2013 as a budget smartphone line, and became a separate sub-brand of Xiaomi in 2019 to take over entry-level and mid-range devices originally produced by Xiaomi brand, while Xiaomi itself produces upper-range and flagship Xiaomi (formerly Mi) phones.

-Redmi phones use Xiaomi's MIUI or Xiaomi HyperOS user interface on top of Android.
-Models are divided into the entry-level Redmi, the mid-range Redmi Note, and the flagship Redmi K. In 2022, an ultra-basic entry-level lineup, Redmi A was introduced, with some models featuring Android Go and lacking MIUI/HyperOS user interface.
-The Redmi K is exclusive to China and rebranded as Poco F for select global markets.
+Redmi phones use Xiaomi's MIUI (2014–2023) and Xiaomi HyperOS (2023–present) user interface on top of Android.
+Models are divided into the entry-level Redmi, the mid-range Redmi Note, and the high-end Redmi K. In 2022, an ultra-basic entry-level lineup, Redmi A was introduced, with some models featuring Android Go and lacking MIUI/HyperOS user interface.
+The Redmi K is exclusive to China and rebranded as Poco (another Xiaomi subsidiary) for select global markets.

 The most significant difference from other Xiaomi smartphones is that Redmi uses less expensive components, allowing lower prices while retaining more advanced specifications.
 In August 2014, The Wall Street Journal reported that in the second quarter of the 2014 fiscal year, Xiaomi had a smartphone market share of 14% in China; Redmi sales were attributed as a contributing factor toward this ranking.

 Some devices with identical specification are released in some markets as POCO, in others as Redmi; for example the Poco X7 and Redmi Note 14 Pro 5G.
-Redmi Note 14 SE officially arrived in India on July 28, 2025.
+Redmi Note 14 SE officially arrived in India on 28 July 2025.